-- Enhance communication throughout the town by improving the town website, providing better notice boards and using new ways to share and display information. - Ensure better integration of new and existing residents and work to encourage more people to take up volunteering.
+- Enhance communication throughout the town by improving the town website, ensuring better use of notice boards and using new ways to share and display information. - Ensure better integration of new and existing residents, and work to encourage more people to take up volunteering.